Gulf of Tonkin incident: Distortion of the event

 According to Ray McGovern, CIA analyst from 1963 to 1990, the CIA, "not to mention President Lyndon Johnson, Defense Secretary Robert McNamara and National Security Adviser McGeorge Bundy all knew full well that the evidence of any armed attack [...] was highly dubious....
 During the summer of 1964, President Johnson and the Joint Chiefs of Staff were eager to widen the war in Vietnam.
 They stepped up sabotage and hit-and-run attacks on the coast of North Vietnam."
 Maddox, carrying electronic spying gear, was to collect signals intelligence from the North Vietnamese coast, and the coastal attacks were seen as a helpful way to get the North Vietnamese to turn on their coastal radars.
 For this purpose, it was authorized to approach the coast as close as 13 kilometers (8 mi) and the offshore islands as close as four; the latter had already been subjected to shelling from the sea.

 In his book, Body of Secrets, James Bamford, who spent three years in the United States Navy as an intelligence analyst, writes that the primary purpose of the Maddox "was to act as a seagoing provocateur—to poke its sharp gray bow and the American flag as close to the belly of North Vietnam as possible, in effect shoving its five-inch cannons up the nose of the communist navy. ...
-The Maddox mission was made even more provocative by being timed to coincide with commando raids, creating the impression that the Maddox was directing those missions ..."
+The [Maddoxs] mission was made even more provocative by being timed to coincide with commando raids, creating the impression that the Maddox was directing those missions ..."
 Thus, the North Vietnamese had every reason to believe that Maddox was involved in these actions.